marshall62/dmart/src/doc/instructions.md

 ### More instructions on Fast API backend in /api/docs/instructions.MD ###

+- cd dmart-api
 - source venv/bin/activate
-- cd api
+- source ./serve.sh
-- uvicorn main:app --reload

 Note: The Atlas db can go down and after restart it takes a few minutes before the app can connect to it.